 There are many options if you can’t make student loan payments.
 Federal student loans are eligible for deferment options, income-driven repayment plans and extended repayment plans.
 Some private lenders also offer options to temporarily stop or lower payments.
 Learn how to pause your student loan payments.

 Borrowers who have already graduated may be eligible for the economic hardship deferment, unemployment deferment or forbearances.
-If you have private student loans, you can also consider refinancing student loans to lower the interest rate and switch to a loan term that allows for a lower minimum monthly payment.

 Should I refinance my student loans?